 Coconut oil also contains antioxidants which have been shown to heal skin and help wounds heal faster.
 It can also help strengthen and rebuild collagen.5

 Warm up some coconut oil between your palms and rub onto your stretch marks.
-Do
+Do this after a shower to lock in moisture.

 8. Vitamin E Capsules